PatrickBett/Logistics-Management-System/README.md

 3. Monitor assigned journeys

-Driver registration is restricted — drivers can only register after being added by an administrator, ensuring controlled system access.
+Driver registration is restricted — **drivers can only register after being added by an administrator**, ensuring controlled system access.

 ## Features